Old Car Ignition

 High-Tension Side

 The high tension side of the ignition system includes the distributor cap and rotor, spark plugs, spark plug wires, and the secondary winding of the coil.
-In a 12 volt system, the 12 volts from the primary side go into the coil, and come out at over 20,000+ volts.
+In a 12 volt system, the 12 volts from the primary side go into the coil, and come out at 20,000+ volts.

 automotive ignition points

-Check For Spark
+How To Check For Spark

 Here's a simple way to check for spark at the distributor.
 Remove the distributor cap, turn on the ignition, but don't start the car.
 Then, with your hand, twist the points (by rocking the rotor) to open and close.
 If they spark, there is voltage.